utahclimatecenter/wt-window/README.md

-# wt-breadcrumb
+# wt-window
-Polymer 2.0 component that implements breadcrumbs
+Polymer 2.0 component that implements a window and uses slot